Claude Code and Codex proved coding agents can work. Both run on Python or TypeScript — the default stack for AI tooling.

 }

-Protocol composition over inheritance
+Protocol composition instead of inheritance chains

 Claude Code and Codex use inheritance or class-based composition.
-Swift’s protocols let you compose behavior without inheritance hierarchies.
+Swift’s protocols let you compose behavior without inheritance hierarchies:

 public protocol AgentRuntime: Sendable {